 For more conversation, or to express your opinion, go to http://intrln.com/contact and talk to us.
+Or just make a comment here.
 Thank you!

 p.s.
 We know that there are lots of other factors in deciding to use magazines versus other media.
 If you’d like to have that conversation, we would like to participate.
 Thanks for your time!